myoomotwani/Poker-Hand-Calculator/README.md

 - Card class to represent a card in the deck
 - Combination class to represent a hand enum and related info
 - Suite enum
-- Dealer reprsents an entity that deals cards accordingly. it is not the dealer which is the player.
+- Dealer represents an entity that deals cards accordingly. it is not the dealer which is the player.
 - combinationfinder package - various combination finders are packed in one folder.